Catch a Haunted House in Des Moines

 Community haunted houses and home haunts:

-But most of all … be prepared to scream. #CATCHdsm
+But most of all … be prepared to scream and have fun! #CATCHdsm